Daniel M. Buechlein: Early life

 Daniel Buechlein was born on April 20, 1938, in Jasper, Indiana, to Carl and Rose (née Blessinger) Buechlein, and made his solemn profession as a Benedictine monk on August 15, 1963.

-Buechlein was ordained to the priesthood on May 3, 1964, at St. Meinrad Archabbey in St. Meinrad, Indiana.
+Buechlein was ordained to the priesthood on May 3, 1964, at St. Meinrad Archabbey in Indiana.
 After his ordination, he spent two years studying in Rome.
-Returning to Indiana, he became a teacher at the Saint Meinrad School of Theology in Saint Meinrad, Indiana.
+Returning to Indiana, he became a teacher at the Saint Meinrad School of Theology.
 In August 1971, he was named president-rector of the Saint Meinrad School of Theology.
 Buechlein was appointed president-rector of Saint Meinrad College in 1982.

 Bishop of Memphis

-On January 20, 1987, Pope John Paul II appointed Buechlein as the third bishop of the Diocese of MemphisI.
+On January 20, 1987, Pope John Paul II appointed Buechlein as the third bishop of Memphis.
 He received his episcopal consecration on March 2, 1987, from Archbishop Thomas Kelly, with Archbishops James Stafford and Edward O'Meara serving as co-consecrators.

 Archbishop of Indianapolis

-Pope John Paul II appointed Buechlein as the fifth archbishop of the Archdiocese of Indianapolis on July 14, 1992; he was installed by Archbishop Agostino Cacciavillan on September 9, 1992.
+Pope John Paul II appointed Buechlein as the fifth archbishop of Indianapolis on July 14, 1992; he was installed by Archbishop Agostino Cacciavillan on September 9, 1992.
 In 1995, Buechlein was appointed co-moderator of the Disciples of Christ-Roman Catholic International Dialogue and as a consultor to the Congregation for the Clergy in the Roman Curia in 2003.
 Buechlein wrote a weekly column entitled Seeking the Face of the Lord for the official archdiocesan newspaper.

 In 2001, Buechlein spoke out against the upcoming execution of Timothy J. McVeigh, a domestic terrorist who murdered 168 people in the 1995 bombing of the Alfred P. Murrah Federal Building in Oklahoma City.
 Buechlein said that capital punishment only served to feed the cycle of violence.

 In the US Conference of Catholic Bishops (USCCB), Buechlein served as chair of the Ad Hoc Committee to Oversee the Use of the Catechism.
 He worked closely with the publishers of Catholic textbooks to incorporate correct teaching of the Catholic catechism.
 In 2004, Buechlein established the Bishop Simon Bruté College Seminary on the campus of Marian University in Indianapolis.
-The Buechlein Dining Hall is named after him.
+Buechlein Dining Hall is named after him.

 On January 18, 2008, Buechlein was diagnosed with Hodgkin's lymphoma, having experienced heavy fatigue and a swelling under his right arm and then undergoing medical tests on the previous January 13.
 He had expected that although his ministry would be slightly curtailed that the archdiocese will continue to operate as usual.
 On June 20, 2008, Buechlein announced that his cancer was in remission and his regular routine would resume in August.
 In 2009, he had a shoulder replacement and in 2010, he had surgery to remove a benign tumor from his stomach.
 In March 2011, Buechlein suffered a small stroke and was admitted to St. Vincent Hospital in Indianapolis.